Jaideep302002/E-commerce-Front-End-/README.md

-# E-commerce-Front-End-
+# E-commerce
-This is an E commerce website with full responsiveness from all the device.
+This is the clone of an E-commerce website contains only Front-End.